ryu-461/dotfiles/README.md

 # Support OS

-- macOS（only Apple Silicon）
+- macOS （only Apple Silicon）
-- Ubuntu（only x64）
+- Ubuntu （only x64）

 # How to use